 Of course, Sonoma County isn’t all wine and wildlife, as the furious racing action at Sonoma Raceway shows.
 NASCAR, Indy-Car, and motorcycle racing are big draws as some of the biggest names compete on a road track with 11 challenging turns.
 Those wanting to experience racing on a more personal level can suit up and jump in a real race car at a driving school at the track.

 Sonoma County offers direct air service at the airport named after long-time Santa Rosa resident Charles M. Schulz (creator of the “Peanuts” comic strip).
-The Charles M. Schulz - Sonoma County Airport offers flights from Los Angeles, Orange County, Portland, San Diego, and Seattle on Alaska Airlines; from Phoenix-Sky Harbor on American Airlines (Sky West); from San Francisco and Denver (starting March 2019) on United Airlines; from Minneapolis on Sun Country (seasonally starting in August 2017); or via a transfer from another Alaska, American Airlines or United Airlines flight.
+The Charles M. Schulz - Sonoma County Airport offers flights from Los Angeles, Orange County, Portland, San Diego, and Seattle on Alaska Airlines; from Phoenix-Sky Harbor on American Airlines (Sky West); from San Francisco and Denver (starting March 2019) on United Airlines; from Minneapolis on Sun Country (seasonally June 29-Aug.
+27, 2018); or via a transfer from another Alaska, American Airlines or United Airlines flight.
 Sonoma County is also accessible from San Francisco International Airport and Oakland International Airport.